realmm13/marathonminimalist/src/components/design-system/README.md

-# Marathon Minimalist Design System
+# Prep My Run Design System

-A comprehensive design system for the Marathon Minimalist training application, built with Tailwind CSS v4, React, and TypeScript.
+A comprehensive design system for the Prep My Run training application, built with Tailwind CSS v4, React, and TypeScript.

 ## Table of Contents